Bilateral international migration flow estimates for 200 countries

 Version 6: Update for WPP2022

 The new UN World Population Prospects (WPP) data came out a few months back.
 I have added another set of flow estimates based on the IMS2020 and WPP2022 to the Figshare collection (the original flow estimates in the paper were based on IMS2017 and WPP2017).
-The WPP2022 contain data on births and deaths in many more countries (mostly small countries and territories) than previous versions, allowing estimates of migration flows between 229 countries, compared to the 200 in previous versions.
+The WPP2022 contain data on births and deaths in more countries (primarily small countries and territories) than previous versions, allowing estimates of migration flows between 229 countries, compared to the 200 in previous versions.

 Comparison to past estimates